Niacinamide (vitamin B3) is pretty awesome for alleviating anxiety as well as mood disorders.

 This nutrient is a powerful stimulator of energy metabolism and you will need fuel in the tank, otherwise it can drop blood sugars and cause an unpleasant stress reaction (as I explained in this article).

-Hence it’s advisable to take your vitamin B3 with plenty of food and carbohydrates, like a big pile of rice or potatoes or something.
+Hence it’s advisable to take your vitamin B3 with plenty of food and carbohydrates, like a big pile of potatoes or something.

 Dr. Hoffer usually recommended taking 3 g daily for his patients with psychiatric illnesses and they usually got relief after a few weeks of treatment, and it was safely used to treat children for long periods without any side effects.

-I think 500 – 1000 mg a few times per day (up to 3 g daily) is a good dose for treating anxiety.
+I think 500 up – 1000 mg per day could be a good dose for anxiety.

 There’s been one report of very large doses (9 g per day) causing hepatic toxicity so I think it’s safest to not go above 3 g per day.